checkedc/checkedc-clang/docs/checkedc/Implementation-Notes.md

 - Field member declarations (`FieldDecl`).
 The bounds declaration describe the bounds of values stored in a member.
 The bounds expression may refer to other field members in the structure or union type.

+### Bounds checks and bounds information for expressions.

+Bounds checks are represented in the AST by attaching bounds expressions to some lvalue-producing expressions:
+- Dereference expressions.
+In the clang IR, these are represented as `UnaryOperator` expressions.
+- Array subscript expressions.
+In the clang IR, these are represented as `ArraySubscriptExpr` expressions.
+- Member access expressions via the arrow operator.
+Here the bounds check represents the bounds for the base expression of the lvalue.

+Bounds checks are attached to dereference and subscript operations
+when:
+1. The pointer operand to these expressions has type `array_ptr`.
+2. The result of the expression is used to access memory or in a member base expression.
+The result is used to access memory when it is used by the left-hand side of an assignment or by `LValueToRevalue` cast.
+The bounds checks ensure that the lvalue produced by the expression is within bounds.

+Bounds checks are attached to member access expressions involving the arrow operator when the base operand has type `array_ptr`.

+Bounds expressions are also attached to various cast operators.
+For casts to `ptr` type, the bounds expressions are used during static checking of the cast.
+For dynamic bounds cast operators, the bounds expressions are used during dynamic checking of the cast.

+### Bounds-safe interface transitions
+Declarations that have unchecked pointer types may have bounds-safe interfaces.
+At uses of those declarations, rules specific to bounds-safe interfaces
+apply:

+- A value with checked type can be assigned to an lvalue with unchecked type, provided that that the types are otherwise structurally identical and that the bounds-safe interface is satisfied.
+- In a checked scope, the use should be retyped as though it only has a fully checked type.

+We represent these typing changes using implicit cast expressions in the IR, as is done for assignment conversion.
+We add a bit to `CastExpr` that tells whether a cast was inserted because of bounds-safe interface rules.
+These casts are trusted during
+checking: normally we would not allow an implicit conversion from a checked type to an unchecked type, for example.

+At assignments, we insert a `bitcast` from the checked type to an unchecked type, if the left-hand side of the assignment has an unchecked type with a bounds-safe interface.
+This is provided that the bounds-safe interface type for the left-hand side is compatible with the right-hand side type.

+In checked scopes, the cast that is inserted depends on whether the use is an lvalue or rvalue and the C type pf the use.
+For arrays and function types, we do the casts as part  of `array-to-pointer ` type decay and `function-to-pointer` type decay respectively.
+We did not want to insert new casts underneath those operations.
+For other types, the cast depends on whether the use is an lvalue or an value.
+For lvalues, we insert an `lvalue bitcast` and for rvalues we use a plain `bitcast`.

+In checked scopes, we compute the checked type to use as the target of the cast in two steps: first, we compute a type based on the bounds-safe interface for the declaration.
+Then, we recursively rewrite the type to replace any function types that have bounds-safe interfaces on parameters or return values with checked function types.

+While `lvalue bitcasts` are ugly, the nice thing about retyping uses at such a low level is that the machinery for type checking and inserting bounds checks for checked types just works for checked scopes.
+It avoids special cases that lead to more complex code.

 ## Processing Checked C extensions